IT-Support-L2/Advanced-Password-Generator/README.md

 Coming Improvements:

 - Desgin improvement
-- Exceptions and Errors messages handling
+- While the software is tested and it's bugless, I am going to implement Exceptions and Errors pop-up messages as on-screen informative explanation.